-If you are active military, then you probably already understand the procedures for cleaning your boots.
+If you are active military, then you probably already know how to clean your boots.
 After all, this is something you learned in basic training.
-If you are not in the military, then some of these techniques may help you extend the life of your military boots and the comfort of your feet.
+If you were not in the military, then some of these techniques may help you extend the life of your military boots and the comfort of your feet.

 Related article: How to Make Combat Boots Comfortable!

 Many of the boots utilized by military branches are waterproof; these prevent dampness, which may lead to discomfort, athlete’s foot, and even ulcers, which may become infected and problematic.
 If this is the case, cleaning and caring for your boots is simple.